solislemuslab/phylo-practicum/glemin-wheat/code/3-gene-trees.md

 raxml.sh
 ```

-This command will take 3-24 hours to run, so we will leave this running and check results next class.
+This command will take 3-24 hours to run, so we will leave this running.
+We can go over the output files.